PacoReinaCampo/PU-RISCV/doc/isa/markdown/opcode-descriptions.md

 | `divuw`      | `Divide lower 32-bits of rs1 (dividend) by lower 32-bits of rs2 (divisor) and place the quotient in rd (unsigned)`               |
 | `remw`       | `Divide lower 32-bits of rs1 (dividend) by lower 32-bits of rs2 (divisor) and place the remainder in rd (signed)`                |
 | `remuw`      | `Divide lower 32-bits of rs1 (dividend) by lower 32-bits of rs2 (divisor) and place the remainder in rd (unsigned)`              |
-: RV64M - "RV64M Standard Extension for Integer Multiply and Divide (in addition to RV32M)"
+: RV64M - "RV64M Standard Extension for Integer Multiply and Divide (+ RV32M)"

 | ins name     | instruction description                                                                                                          |
 |--------------|:---------------------------------------------------------------------------------------------------------------------------------|